nomppy/nomppy.github.io/content/posts/making.md

 Maybe none at all, or maybe it'll manifest in some insight towards knot theory sometime in the future, but more likely its effect, if any, will be many times removed from what I know now that I can't possibly make an accurate prediction.
 When I was in middle school, I wanted to make Minecraft videos on YouTube, and I thus learned to use Photoshop, Premiere Pro, and After Effects.
 Video and image editing has since presented themselves as useful tools in projects ranging from classwork to personal montages.

-As a rarer example, I learned a good chunk of computer networking through building a second router for my home network, as well as miscellanous UNIX things and virtualization.
+As a rarer example, I learned a good chunk of computer networking through building a second router for my home network, as well as miscellaneous UNIX things and virtualization.
 Later, I was able to use what I learned of computer networking to (cleverly) rickroll dozens of my friends at a campsite.
 These cases go on and on.
 I learned to write code by writing a discord bot.
 I learned to write websites by making my own.
 On occasion, I'm put up to a task and, to my pleasure, I realize that the project fits my skill set perfectly.

 Just like how making a bracelet felt natural for subconscious reasons that only surfaced later, after some analyzing, so too is the usefulness of certain skills hidden from the present.